 What this revolution will bring us and in some cases has brought us is a smart technology that we use in our factories, workplaces, and households, that ends up making decisions and controlling the entire production process for you.
 This revolution is said to have the most significant impact on the human population, and we can see evidence of this in factories already.

 Technology has come a long way and rather than just be seen to improve our lives, it can be a lot more.
 It can be a powerful facilitator that can change how we see the world, change our behaviour and what it means to be human.
 This era will be regarded as the movement that will add to and extend the impact digitalisation has on us in ways that we don’t expect.
 In other words, we will be the generation who will always be challenged by what is being invented and what is changing around us.

 Nicholas Davis compares this revolution’s impact on us to that of a tsunami, he states that the outcome of every revolution is a reflection of the desires of the population and ultimately the choices that it made.
 Think of the Law Of Attraction phenomenon; what you seek is what you receive.

 Professor Klaus Schwab, who wrote a book called The Fourth Industrial Revolution, mentions that leaders and citizens should be in control of the future by shaping it together.
-We need to be proactive in empowering people and reminding ourselves that the new technologies are tools that have been made by people for people; therefore the fear of the uncertain is not so great.
+We need to be proactive in empowering people and reminding ourselves that the new technologies are tools that have been made by people for people; therefore the fear of uncertainty is not so great.

 How Does This Revolution Impact Us?

 Industry 4.0 has its pros and cons for the human population.
 On the upside, with this revolution, it’s possible that the population’s income can increase as well as an improvement in the quality of life for some.
 Goods will become cheaper for consumers, but will remain high quality and efficiency will also improve.